MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 > [!IMPORTANT]
 > On the right, in **Description**, you see the following warning:
 >
-> &#9888; "**The 'validDomains' array cannot contain a tunneling site...**"
+> &#9888; **The 'validDomains' array cannot contain a tunneling site...**
 >
 > This warning can be ignored while testing your tab.

 1. In the **Test and Distribute** section, select **Install**.

-1. In the pop-up window, select **Add** and your tab is displayed.
+1. In the pop-up dialog box, select **Add** and your tab is displayed.

 ### View your personal tab in Teams

-1. In the navigation bar located at the far left of the Teams App, select the ellipses &#x25CF;&#x25CF;&#x25CF;.
+1. In the navigation bar located at the far left of the Teams app, select the ellipses &#x25CF;&#x25CF;&#x25CF;.
 A list of personal apps is shown.

 1. Select your tab from the list to view it.